 You might do this step in the same meeting with the sponsor as Technique #1.
 You will break down the scope and get the sponsor’s agreement on the major deliverables the project has to produce.
 These deliverables will get you from where you are now to the end result, the project scope.
 You’ll start by breaking the scope down into 4 to 7 major deliverables.
 On some small projects, you may be able to work on all the major deliverables at the same time.
-On other projects, you will work on them sequentially.
+On other projects, you will work on them one after another.
 Each of the major deliverables is a metric, just like the scope.
 You’ll again ask the sponsor questions to break down the scope of “Employees find the file they need in less than 60 seconds.”
-The following list of major deliverables will become the start of the work breakdown structure:
+The following list of major deliverables will become the start of the work breakdown structure (WBS):

 - All files on the shelves in alphabetical order

 - Updates to files are current within 4 business hours

 - Employees return files to the file room within 24 hours

 - File room staff can retrieve files in less than 60 seconds.

 You will then break down those major deliverables to the next level of detail.
 They become the individual assignments for each of your team members.
 You’ll also define each assignment with a metric that measures the team member’s success on their deliverable.

 Small Project Planning Technique #3: Identify Resources and Estimate Work